-FreeMe Wildlife Rehabilitation Centre is excited to welcome internationally recognised laparoscopic urologist, Dr. Marius Conradie, as their newest corporate custodian.
+FreeMe Wildlife Rehabilitation Centre is excited to welcome internationally recognised laparoscopic urologist, Dr. MC Conradie, as their newest corporate custodian.

 Conradie specialises in minimally invasive laparoscopic or robotic surgery using the state-of-the-art Da Vinci Robot.